Chris Sabin: All Elite Wrestling (2022)

-WWE (2024–present)
+WWE (2024–2026)

 In September 2024, it was reported that Sabin and Alex Shelley had signed with WWE.
 They made their debut on the SmackDown brand on October 18.
 One week later, they won the WWE Tag Team Championship by defeating The Bloodline.
 On the November 15 episode of SmackDown, Sabin and Shelley defended the titles against The Street Profits (Angelo Dawkins and Montez Ford), but the match ended in a no contest after Ciampa attacked both teams.
 On the December 6 episode of SmackDown, Sabin and Shelley lost the titles to DIY after Gargano hit Sabin with a low blow, ending their reign at 42 days.

-They tried to regain the titles in a 2 Out of 3 Falls Match at the Royal Rumble event, but were not successful.
-On the April 25 episode of SmackDown, they would attempt to regain the titles in a tables, ladders, and chairs match, where the Street Profits retained.
+They attempted to regain the titles in a two-out-of-three falls match on February 1, 2025 at the Royal Rumble event, but were not successful due to interference from The Street Profits.
+On the April 25 episode of SmackDown, they would attempt to regain the titles in a tables, ladders, and chairs match, where the Street Profits won.
+At night two of SummerSlam on August 3, Sabin and Shelley competed in a six-pack tag team TLC match for the WWE Tag Team Championships against Fraxiom (Axiom & Nathan Frazer) Street Profits, Andrade & Rey Fénix, #DIY, and The Wyatt Sicks (Joe Gacy & Dexter Lumis), where the latter retained their titles.

+Sabin and Shelley wrestled their final match in WWE on the April 17, 2026 episode of SmackDown as they both entered the André the Giant Memorial Battle Royal, but failed to win.
+A week later, it was reported that Sabin and Shelley were both released by WWE.

+Return to AEW (2026–present)

+Sabin and Shelley returned to AEW as signed talents during the opening of the July 30, 2026, episode of Collision, held in their hometown of Detroit.
+The appearance marked the duo's first time in the company in four years, following a one-off appearance in 2022.
+They wrestled their first match as AEW talents on the September 5 episode of Collision, defeating The Swirl (Blake Christian and Lee Johnson).

 Other media

-Harter, as Chris Sabin has appeared in the video games TNA IMPACT!, TNA Impact!: Cross the Line and TNA Wrestling Impact!.
+Harter, as Chris Sabin, has appeared in the video games TNA IMPACT!, TNA Impact!: Cross the Line, TNA Wrestling Impact!, and made his debut in the WWE video game franchise in WWE 2K25, and was later included in WWE 2K26.

 In 2008, Sabin, along with Alex Shelley, appeared in an episode of MTV MADE, teaching a student the basics of professional wrestling.